-RTÉ initiates Saorview DTT service; UPC launches social TV app; coverage to be supplemented by satellite TV Saorsat; Magnet Networks launches free web TV; government’s NewEra broadband plans to support connectivity; Sky launches triple play service; eircom expands ‘eVision’ service in competition to Sky and UPC Ireland; regulator market data to Q3 2013; telcos’ operating and financial data to Q4 2014; market developments to early 2014.
+Eircom launches eVision on Demand service; RTÉ initiates Saorview DTT service; UPC launches social TV app; coverage to be supplemented by satellite TV Saorsat; Magnet Networks launches free web TV; government’s NewEra broadband plans to support connectivity; Sky launches triple play service; regulator market data to Q4 2014; telcos’ operating and financial data to Q4 2014; recent market developments.

 Companies covered in this report include: